NanoCommons/dmp/DMP.i.md

 17. <a name="ref17" />Schiermeier, Q., Data management made simple.
 Nature, 2018.
 555(7696): p.
 403.
 18. <a name="ref18" />Borghi, J.A., et al., Support Your Data: A Research Data Management Guide for Researchers.
 Research Ideas and Outcomes, 2018.
 4.
+19. <a name="ref19" />Mannheimer, S. Toward a Better Data Management Plan: The Impact of DMPs on Grant Funded Research Practices.
+Journal of eScience Librarianship.
+2018.
+7(3).